Aris Velouchiotis: World War II: From Klaras to Aris

-During World War II, he fought as an artillery private of the Hellenic Army at the Albanian front against the Italian army, until the German invasion in April 1941 and Greece's subsequent surrender and occupation.
+During World War II, Klaras fought as an artillery private of the Hellenic Army at the Albanian front against the Italian Army, until the German invasion in April 1941 and Greece's subsequent surrender and occupation.

-After Germany's offensive campaign in the Soviet Union, the Greek Communist Party championed the creation of the National Liberation Front (EAM), and Klaras was sent to Central Greece (Greek Roumeli) to assess the potential for the development of a guerrilla movement against the occupation forces in this area.
+After Germany's offensive campaign in the Soviet Union, the Greek Communist Party championed the creation of the National Liberation Front (EAM), and Klaras was sent to Roumeli to assess the potential for the development of a guerrilla movement against the occupation forces in this area.
 His proposals were adopted by the party, and in January 1942, Klaras moved to the mountains to start setting up guerrilla groups.

 The first appearance of the partisans organised by Klaras occurred on June 7, 1942, in the village of Domnista in Evrytania in Central Greece.
 There he presented himself as Major of Artillery (in hopes of gaining extra prestige among the villagers) with the nom de guerre of Aris Velouchiotis (from Ares, the Greek god of war, and Velouchi, a local mountain) and proclaimed the existence of the Greek People's Liberation Army (ELAS).
 Initially, he collected also the traditional local mountain bandits in order to create a small group of experts in guerrilla fighting.
 Velouchiotis as a leader applied steely discipline and managed to have under his commands a considerable number of guerillas.
 Starting with only 15 men, ELAS' power finally comprised up to 50,000 guerillas.